vmware-archive/ciborg/README.md

 ## Forking

-Please be aware that Lobot uses git submodules.
-In order to git source Lobot in your `Gemfile`, you will need the following line:
+Please be aware that Ciborg uses git submodules.
+In order to git source Ciborg in your `Gemfile`, you will need the following line:

-    gem "lobot", :github => "pivotal/lobot", :submodules => true
+    gem "ciborg", :github => "pivotal/ciborg", :submodules => true

 ## Testing

-Lobot is tested using rspec, vagrant and test kitchen.
+Ciborg is tested using rspec, vagrant and test kitchen.
 You will need to set environment variables with your AWS credentials to run tests which rely on ec2:

     export EC2_KEY=FOO
     export EC2_SECRET=BAR